 The Foreign Affairs Ministers of Australia and Indonesia co-chaired the inaugural Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.

 The Foreign Affairs Ministers of Australia and Indonesia co-chaired the inaugural Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
-Following this event, ministers and government officials from its 45 member countries met every 2-3 years to develop regional cooperative action on these issues.
+Following this event, ministers and government officials from its 45 Member States and 4 member international organisations met every 2-3 years to develop regional cooperative action on these issues.

 Learn more